Sparky D: Career

-Broadnax began her music career around 1983 when she became a member of a local hip-hop group, The Playgirls.
-The group, which consisted of Lisa (whose stage name was City Slim) and Mona (whose stage name was Mo Ski) recruited Broadnax to join after listening to her rap at a local hangout.
-After joining the group, The Playgirls recorded "Our Picture of a Man" for Sutra Records in 1983; later released in 1984.
-During her time with the group, Broadnax was introduced to rapper and music producer Spyder D.
+Broadnax began her music career around 1983 when she formed The Playgirls, a local battle rap group with City Slim and Mo Ski.
+After she joined the group, The Playgirls recorded "Our Picture of a Man" for Sutra Records in 1983, which was later released in 1984.
+During her time with the group, Broadnax was introduced to rapper and music producer Duane Hughes, known professionally as Spyder-D. Broadnax and Hughes then entered into a romantic relationship.
+At age 18, Broadnax was hired as A&R for Hughes.

-In 1984, 14-year-old rapper Roxanne Shante released "Roxanne's Revenge", a response to U.T.F.O.'s record "Roxanne, Roxanne", a song about a woman who would not respond to their advances.
-After listening to Shante's song on WBLS's Mr. Magic's Rap Attack on New Year's Eve 1985, Spyder-D decided that Broadnax would respond to Shante's record the following day.
-Taking offense to Shante's attack on a fellow Brooklyn crew, Broadnax responded with "Sparky's Turn (Roxanne You're Through)" under the NIA Records label; It was produced by Spyder-D. The single sold more than 300,000 copies in days of its release, later becoming certified gold.
+In 1984, 19-year-old rapper Roxanne Shanté released "Roxanne's Revenge", a response to U.T.F.O.'s record "Roxanne, Roxanne", a song about a woman who would not respond to their advances.
+After listening to Shanté's song on WBLS's Mr. Magic's Rap Attack on New Year's Eve 1985, Spyder-D decided that Broadnax would respond to Shanté's record the following day.
+Taking offense to Shanté's attack on a fellow Brooklyn crew, Broadnax responded with "Sparky's Turn (Roxanne You're Through)" under the NIA Records label; it was produced by Spyder-D. The single sold more than 300,000 copies within days of its release, later becoming certified gold.

-It had kicked off the Roxanne Wars, is a well-known series of hip hop rivalries during the mid–1980s, yielding perhaps the most answer records in history.
-In 1985, capitalizing off the success of both records, Roxanne Shante and Broadnax released "Round One, Roxanne Shanté vs Sparky Dee" on Spin Records which included a battle track, in which the two rappers freestyle and diss each other.
-In subsequent years, Broadnax released a few tracks including "He’s My DJ" b/w "She’s So Def" with Kool DJ Red Alert in 1985 and "Throwdown" in 1987.
-The year 1988 saw the release of her first full-length album on B-Boy Records, This is Sparky D's World.
-Broadnax continues to stay active in the hip hop community, working with various old school artists on hip hop gospel records including MC Shy D, Spyder D, Roxanne Shante, Kool DJ Red Alert, and K Wiz.
+The aforementioned single kicked off the Roxanne Wars, a well-known series of hip hop rivalries during the mid–1980s, yielding perhaps the most answer records in history.
+In 1985, capitalizing off the success of both records, Roxanne Shanté and Broadnax released "Round One, Roxanne Shanté vs. Sparky Dee" on Spin Records which included a battle track, in which the two rappers freestyle and diss each other.
+In subsequent years, Broadnax released a few tracks including "He's My DJ"/"She's So Def" with Kool DJ Red Alert in 1985 and "Throwdown" in 1987.
+Broadnax released her debut solo studio album in 1988, This is Sparky D's World, through B-Boy Records.
+The album failed to achieve major commercial success, and Broadnax soon became addicted to crack cocaine.
+Broadnax and Hughes ended their relationship in 1989.
+In 1998, Broadnax married a fellow addict; her husband was physically abusive and at one point Broadnax had to receive stitches on her head.
+Broadnax later converted to Apostolic Pentecostalism, divorced her abusive husband, became sober, and moved to Atlanta.
+There, she founded Treasure Ministries, a faith-based organization, and worked as an EMT and CNA.

+Broadnax continued to stay active in the hip-hop community, working with various old-school artists on records, including MC Shy D, Spyder D, Roxanne Shanté, Kool DJ Red Alert, and K Wiz.

-Personal life
+Personal life and death

-Broadnax has stated in interviews that she was a victim of domestic abuse, struggled with a crack cocaine addiction, and was involved in prostitution sometime after the height of her career.
-In 2017, Broadnax was portrayed by Cheryse Dyllan in Netflix film Roxanne, Roxanne, a biopic about the life of Roxanne Shante.
+In 2017, Broadnax was portrayed by Cheryse Dyllan in the Netflix movie Roxanne, Roxanne, a biopic about the life of Roxanne Shanté.

+Sparky D died on July 4, 2026, at the age of 61.